Trauma and Families

 It is normal to have strong emotional or physical reactions following a distressing event.
 On most occasions though, these reactions subside as part of the body’s natural healing and recovery process.
 Family members who experience a shared distressing event often become closer and appreciate each other more.

 A traumatic experience is any event in life that causes a threat to our safety and potentially places our own life or the lives of others at risk.
 As a result, a person experiences high levels of emotional, psychological, and physical distress that temporarily disrupts their ability to function normally in day-to-day life.

-Examples of potentially traumatic experiences include natural disasters such as a bushfire or flood, experiencing violence in the community, having a serious car accident, or being assaulted.
+Examples of potentially traumatic experiences include the global pandemic, natural disasters such as a bushfire or flood, experiencing violence in the community, having a serious car accident, or being assaulted.

 Reactions to trauma

 In a family, each member will react to the traumatic event in their own way.
 If family members don’t understand each other’s experience, then misunderstandings, communication breakdowns and other problems can result.